 Camshafts

-Exhaust gas recirculation system (EGR) used to reduce nitric oxide (NOX) in emitted harmful substances, formed due to the high combustion temperature.
-The main component of this system is the exhaust gas recirculation valve controlled by an electrical circuit.
+The exhaust gas recirculation (EGR) system is used to reduce the nitrogen oxide (NOX) content of the exhaust gases produced by high combustion temperatures.
+The main component of this system is the EGR valve, which is controlled by an electrical circuit.

-- Above idling speed
+- Above idle speed